skndi/LC3-VM/README.md

 # LC3-VM
-A virtual machine implementation for the LC-3 instruction set.
+A virtual machine implementation of LC-3.